leancodepl/flutter_webp/README.md

 #### Default usage

-If run without additional arguments, the default value of the quality parameter = 75 will be used.
+If run without additional arguments, the default value of the quality parameter = 75 with lossy compression will be used.

 ```yaml
 flutter: